Tokugawa Yoshinobu

-Prince Tokugawa Yoshinobu (Note: also known as Keiki and Yoshihisa) (德川 慶喜; 28 October 1837 – 22 November 1913) was the 15th and last shōgun of the Tokugawa shogunate of Japan.
+Prince Yoshinobu Tokugawa (Note: also known as Keiki and Yoshihisa) (德川 慶喜, Tokugawa Yoshinobu) was a Japanese samurai, daimyo and the 15th and last shōgun of the Tokugawa shogunate.
 He was part of a movement which aimed to reform the aging shogunate, but was ultimately unsuccessful.
 He resigned his position as shogun in late 1867, while aiming at keeping some political influence.
 After these efforts failed following the defeat at the Battle of Toba–Fushimi in early 1868, he went into retirement, and largely avoided the public eye for the rest of his life.
+Despite his fall from power, he was later raised to a prince, the highest title of nobility in the new Japanese peerage.

 Early life

 Tokugawa Yoshinobu was born in Edo as the seventh son of Tokugawa Nariaki, daimyō of Mito.
 Mito was one of the gosanke, the three branch families of the Tokugawa clan which were eligible to be chosen as shōgun.
 His birth name was Matsudaira Shichirōmaro (松平七郎麻呂) His mother, Princess Arisugawa Yoshiko, was a member of the Arisugawa-no-miya, a cadet branch of the imperial family; through her, he was a third cousin (once removed) of the then-Emperor Ninkō.
-Shichirōmaro was brought up under strict, spartan supervision and tutelage.
-His father Nariaki followed the example of the second Mito daimyo, Tokugawa Mitsukuni (1661-1690), who had sent all his sons after the firstborn to be raised in Mito.
+Shichirōmaro was brought up under strict supervision and tutelage.
+His father Nariaki followed the example of the second Mito daimyo, Tokugawa Mitsukuni (1661–1690), who had sent all his sons after the firstborn to be raised in Mito.
 Shichirōmaro was seven months old when he arrived in Mito in 1838.
 He was taught in the literary and martial arts, as well as receiving a solid education in the principles of politics and government at Kōdōkan.